TomTom-Fr/workwell/docs/ui-components.md

 This function returns the value associated to the picker.

+### onChange

+This function sets the function that will be called every time there is a change in the picker (a different selection).

 ### onClick

 This function sets the function that will be called once a click is performed on the picker.